lspector/propeller/src/docs_src/A_Guide_To_Propeller.md

 ## How do I run Propeller on a problem?

-To run a problem in Propeller, you want to call the `-main` function in the problem file using leiningen.
+To run Propeller on a problem, you want to call the `-main` function in the problem file using leiningen.
 The `-main` function will create a map of arguments from the input and run the main genetic programming loop.

 Below is the general format to run a problem through the command-line: